-The Society also have a potential exposure to future levies resulting from the failure of the Dunfermline Building Society.
-The quantification and timing of such losses have yet to be determined and hence, although The Society share could be significant, no provision has been recognised.
-As further information is provided by the FSCS scheme the Society will continue to update its estimate of the amount of FSCS levies the Society will ultimately be required to pay.
+The Group also has a potential exposure to future levies resulting from the failure of the Dunfermline Building Society.
+The quantification and timing of such losses have yet to be determined and hence, although the Group's share could be significant, no provision has been recognised.
+As further information is provided by the FSCS scheme the Group will continue to update its estimate of the amount of FSCS levies the Group will ultimately be required to pay.

-As at 4 April 2012, the Society held a provision of £111 million in respect of the 2011/2012 and 2012/2013 scheme years (as at 4 April 2011: £94 million in respect of the 2010/2011 and 2011/2012 scheme years).
+As at 4 April 2013, the Group held a provision of £133 million in respect of the 2012/2013 and 2013/2014 scheme years (4 April 2012: £111 million in respect of the 2011/2012 and 2012/2013 scheme years).
+Included within the provision is £44 million, which represents the Society's share of the £363 million expected shortfall described above.